-Ojwang' and Franceschi in their paper on constitutional regulation of international law in Kenya give an account of treaty practice before the Independence Constitution, where they state that before Kenya gained independence in 1963, the foreign affairs powers were exercised by the Governor as a representative of the Queen 119.
-As such, they say Britain had entered into treaties with other countries in respect of their Kenyan colony which had not yet lapsed as at the time of independence.
+Ojwang' and Franceschi in their paper on constitutional regulation of international law in Kenya give an account of treaty practice before the Independence Constitution, where they state that before Kenya gained independence in 1963, the foreign affairs powers were

-&lt;sup>116 Preservation of Public Security Act ,Chapter 57 Laws of Kenya: provides special public security regulations.
+&lt;sup>6 Preservation of Public Security Act, Chapter 57 Laws of Kenya: provides special public security regulations.

-&lt;sup>117 Judicature Act, Chapter 8 Laws of Kenya, Section 3 (c).
+&lt;sup>7 Judicature Act, Chapter 8 Laws of Kenya, Section 3 (c).